zugebot/LegacyEditor/docs/lce_Decompressed_Chunks.md

 - Example2: `[0x0...0x11/0x19]` would be from offset 0 going to byte 0x11 (17) or 0x19 (25)
 depending on the circumstances

-## Every value is read in big endian format unless specified
+## Every value is parseLayer in big endian format unless specified

 ### `Liquid data` was introduced in the Aquatic update